Team-Ausdroid-Unimelb/team-ausdroid-unimelb.github.io/docs/chapter_01/section_02.md

 ### Using ROS Message: Topic, publisher and subscriber

 Communication on topics happens by sending ROS messages between nodes.
-For the publisher and subscriber to communicate, the publisher and subscriber must send and receive the same type of message.
+For the publisher and subscriber to communicate, they must send and receive the same type of message.

 This part will instruct you create a ROS package that contains, some msg, some publisher and subscriber in both python and c++.